bevyengine/bevy_github_ci_template/README.md

 ### Result

-A new release will be available in GitHub, with the archives per platform availble as downloadable assets.
+A new release will be available in GitHub, with the archives per platform available as downloadable assets.

 The `git` commands above produced this release: [my-game-1.0]( https://github.com/bevyengine/bevy_github_ci_template/releases/tag/my-game-1.0).

+## Using the workflows in your own project

+If you would like to use the GitHub workflows included here for your own project, there are a few things you might have to adapt:

+1. The release workflow relies on the `index.html` file under `/wasm` for web builds
+2. Make sure that the env variable `binary` ([release.yaml](.github/workflows/release.yaml#L10)) matches the name of your binary
+3. In case your project doesn't have an `assets` folder
+   1. Either create one and put a `.gitkeep` file in it to be able to push it
+   2. Or remove the `cp -r assets` statements in the build jobs
+4. Adapt the used toolchain if you are using nightly

 ### Publish on itch.io